Terence Crawford: Crawford vs. Spence

 As the rounds progressed, Spence struggled to get anything going.
 Crawford's jab and crisp straight left hands kept him on the defensive, leaving Spence with little chance to land an effective shot.
 Despite hitting the canvas twice in the seventh, Spence tried to rally, but Crawford's relentless attack left him reeling.
 By the ninth round, Crawford had completely broken Spence down, leaving the referee no other option than to stop the fight at 2:32 of the frame.
 By that point, he had out-landed Spence 185 to 96 in total punches and 98 to 63 in power punches.

 In front of a sold-out crowd of 19,990, Crawford became the first undisputed welterweight champion since 2006 and the first male boxer in the four-belt era to claim undisputed championship status in two weight divisions.
 He also became the first boxer since Barney Ross in 1934 to capture lineal titles at lightweight, light welterweight, and welterweight.
 Crawford was up 79–70 on all three scorecards at the time of the stoppage.
 The PPV did around 700k buys, generating over $59 million in revenue.

 After the fight, the IBF ordered Crawford to face its interim champion, Jaron Ennis.
 Because Spence exercised his rematch clause with Crawford, the IBF stripped Crawford of the title and made Ennis the full champion on November 9, 2023.
+In 2025, Spence stated that he would not have been prepared to compete within the timeframe required by the rematch agreement, saying: "I wouldn't have been ready, so how would I take a rematch if I'm not gonna be ready?"